cark/clojure-cli-portable/README.md

 I purposefully tried to maintain the shape of the existing bash script (almost line for line), and kept the same variable names so that this would be easy to transition to.
 ## Benefits
 - command line parity between windows and the official posix cli
-- tools like cider jack-in deps.edn and shadow-cljs with deps.edn work on Windows
+- tools like Cider jack-in on deps.edn, and shadow-cljs with deps.edn work on Windows
 - no need to lower the security of your Powershell by setting a permissive execution policy
 - fast
 - small
 - source code is quite readable
 ## Binaries
-Windows binaries binaries are provided in [the releases page](https://github.com/cark/clojure-cli-portable/releases).
+Windows binaries are provided in [the releases page](https://github.com/cark/clojure-cli-portable/releases).
 ## Build from source
 ### Windows
 #### Requirements